5 Min Read

 Contents

-A common scenario in troubled marriages is that one spouse wants to end it while the other wants to stay together.
-I met with a couple yesterday where the husband wants divorce, and the wife doesn’t.
+A common scenario in troubled marriages is one spouse wanting to end it while the other wants to stay together.
+I counseled a couple recently where the husband wants divorce, and the wife doesn’t.

-This is frequently the case in the marriage counseling I do with spouses.
-In fact, 2 other couples yesterday had a partner who felt the same way.
+This is frequently the case in marriage counseling.
+In fact, each week I work with multiple couples facing the same problem.

-It's important to note that it's not always the husband who wants a divorce.
-Just as often it can be the wife who wants to leave.
+It's important to note that it's not always the husband who wants a divorce, it may just as easily be the wife who wants to leave.

 What Makes One Spouse Want Divorce?

-There are many things that send a couple down the path to divorce.
-Fortunately, being on that path doesn’t mean you have to reach that final destination.
+There are many things that can send a couple down the path to divorce.
+Fortunately, being on that path doesn’t mean the final destination has to be divorce.

-A frequent pattern in these struggling relationships is partners having allowed their relationship to drift apart until one or both believes it cannot be fixed and therefore the relationship must end.
+A frequent pattern in struggling relationships is partners having allowed themselves to drift apart until one or both believes the marriage can’t be fixed and therefore must end.

 We have become disconnected emotionally and physically.
 Now my husband wants a divorce.
 He feels that there are fundamental and irreconcilable differences that make us incompatible." -Rachel

-This phrase is pretty conclusive - the differences cannot be made compatible.
-In other words, this relationship cannot be fixed.
+This phrase is pretty conclusive too – the differences that exist can’t be made compatible.
+In other words, this relationship can’t be fixed.

-Lack of communication can easily begin as couples get busy.
+Lack of communication often begins as couples get busy with work, family, or just life.
 Unfortunately, the longer it goes on the more it seems “normal" and becomes just another irreconcilable difference.

 Your Spouse Wants Divorce

-Many wives are dealing with a husband who wants a divorce (husbands face this prospect with wives too).
-There can be a lot of factors influencing a partner to come to this decision.
+If you’re a wife dealing with a husband who wants a divorce (or husband whose wife wants a divorce), it’s important to recognize that there can be a lot of factors influencing this decision.

 Here's one couples' predicament that reveals a few of them: